zikram/datasciencecoursera/README.md

 # datasciencecoursera
-My Github repo for Coursera course R Programming
+My Github repo for the "Data Science" specialization track offered by Coursera.